rohitbpawar25/Certifications/README.md

 # 📄 My Certifications

-This repository contains a collection of the certifications I have successfully completed across various domains in technology, data science, and finance, along with a few offer letters for internships and professional opportunities.
+This repository contains a collection of the certifications I have successfully completed across various domains in technology,along with a few offer letters for internships and professional opportunities.

 ## 📜 Certifications and Letters